Out of Place

 We are delighted that our guest reader on this course will be Carol Ann Duffy, Britain’s first female Poet Laureate.
 Her presence will provide a wonderful opportunity to hear from a world renowned poet, playwright and children’s writer.

-There are sixteen places available, with twelve single and two shared rooms in apartments situated on both the ground floor and upstairs wing of Walcot Hall.
+There is a maximum of sixteen places available, with twelve single and two shared rooms.
 One of the great charms of Walcot is that no two rooms are the same, and these will be allocated on an ad hoc basis but priority in respect of ground floor accommodation will be given to anyone who has difficulty with mobility or who needs wheelchair access.

-The course will run from Monday to Saturday, arrival time being late afternoon and departure mid-morning.
+The course will run from Monday to Saturday, arrival time being after 5.00 p.m. and departure by 10.00 a.m.
 The time will be structured around a series of workshops, readings, one to one sessions, small critique groups and free time to write.

 All meals are included.
 If you have any specific dietary requirements or mobility/access needs, please let us know via the form on the contact page of this website.
 This is very helpful information when arranging catering and allocating course members to appropriate rooms.
-Breakfast and lunch are conducted on a help yourself basis, while everyone has an evening meal together prepared by in-house caterers.
-There is an informal drinks reception on Monday afternoon/evening when the course outline will be communicated.
+Breakfast and lunch are conducted on a help yourself basis, while everyone has an evening meal together at 7.00 p.m. prepared by in-house caterers.
+There is an informal drinks reception on Monday evening at 6.00 p.m. when the course outline will be communicated before dinner.